Maryland Pit Beef on the Char-Broil Big Easy

 Sloppy Cuban Sandwiches

 If I’d had any idea just how fantastic these sloppy Cuban sandwiches would be I would’ve been making them for years.
 Every week.
 I would say every day, but that wouldn’t leave me much time for grilling burgers and such.
 The meat mixture is just incredible.
-The ingredient list may look like, but there’s nothing that’s hard to find on it.
+The ingredient list may look long, but there’s nothing that’s hard to find on it.

 These sloppy Cuban sandwiches were messy.
 Sloppy.
 You pick one up and you never set it down until it’s all gone.
 The meat has a bit of kick, but not much, and it’s offset by the cool crunchiness from the pickles.
 These may well be the perfect sandwiches.